 Certificate of Infant, Childhood & Adolescent Nutrition

-Paediatric Nutrition Course – Flexible Course in Nutrition from, Birth to Adolescence (includes pregnancy)
+Paediatric Nutrition Course – Flexible Nutrition Course covering from Birth to Adolescence (includes pregnancy)

 |Course Duration:||30 hours self-paced over 6 months (you may apply for extra time if required at no added cost).|